 - 1. Preparation of kit for Demonstration of five experiments on any Topic related to chemistry covered in the syllabus of class VI to X. - 2.
 Preparation of a low cost apparatus/Improvised apparatus.
 (Other than submitted during internship) - 3.
-Analysis of a given Salt Identifying Acid and Basic Radicals - 4.
+Prepare and report any one project in chemistry. - 4.
 Identification of Protein, Carbohydrate, Fat in a given substance. - 5.
 Identification of Adulteration in some food article such as Ghee, Oil, Milk, Red Chilli powder, Turmeric powder and Pulses etc.